Pairing Wine with Vegetarian Dishes: A Guide to Savoring the Garden with a Glass

 Stuffed squash blossoms + Franciacorta Brut

-Vegetarian food deserves great wine.
-Not just because it’s noble or nutritious, but because it’s full of flavor, texture, and story.
-From the bitterness of arugula to the sweetness of a roasted carrot, the spectrum is vast.
+Vegetarian food deserves great wine, and not just because it’s noble or nutritious, but because it’s full of flavor, texture, and story.
+From the bitterness of arugula to the sweetness of a roasted carrot, the spectrum is endless.

-And wine?
-Wine is the thread that ties it all together.
+And wine can be the thread that ties it all together.